Borat Subsequent Moviefilm

+The movie holds the Guinness World Record for the longest title of an Oscar nominated film.

 Plot

-After fourteen years of forced labor in a gulag for the dishonor inflicted on his country in his previous adventure, Kazakh journalist Borat Sagdiyev is released by his country's president, Nursultan Nazarbayev, with a mission to deliver Kazakh Minister of Culture (and Kazakhstan's most famous porn actor) Johnny the Monkey to President Donald Trump in an attempt to redeem the nation.
+After 14 years of forced labor in a gulag for the dishonor inflicted on his country in his previous adventure, Kazakh journalist Borat Sagdiyev is released by his country's president, Nursultan Nazarbayev, with a mission to deliver Kazakh Minister of Culture (and Kazakhstan's most famous porn actor) Johnny the Monkey to President Donald Trump in an attempt to redeem the nation.
 Unable to get close to Trump after defecating in the landscaping of Trump International Hotel and Tower in the previous film, Borat opts to give the monkey to Vice President Mike Pence.
-Before leaving, he discovers that his arch nemesis neighbor, Nursultan Tulyakbay, has stolen his family and home, and that he has a fifteen-year-old daughter, Tutar, who lives in his barn.
+Before leaving, he discovers that his arch-nemesis neighbor, Nursultan Tulyakbay, has stolen his family and home and that he has a 15-year-old daughter, Tutar, who lives in his barn.

 Borat is transported across the world in a circuitous route by cargo ship and arrives in Galveston, Texas, where he finds he is a celebrity.
 Wanting to maintain a low profile, Borat purchases multiple disguises.
-He buys a cell phone and goes to welcome Johnny, but finds that Tutar is in Johnny's shipping crate and has eaten him.
+He buys a cell phone and welcomes Johnny but finds that Tutar is in Johnny's shipping crate and has eaten him.
 Horrified, Borat faxes Nazarbayev, who tells him to find a way to satisfy Pence or he will be executed.
 Borat decides to give Tutar to Pence.

-Tutar receives a makeover and Borat introduces her at a debutante ball.
-At the ball, her menstrual blood is prominently displayed during a father and daughter dance.
-Discovering that Pence is nearby at CPAC, Borat disguises himself as Trump and attempts to give Tutar to him there, but is ejected by security.
+Tutar receives a makeover, and Borat introduces her at a debutante ball.
+Her menstrual blood is prominently displayed at the ball during a father and daughter dance.
+Discovering that Pence is nearby at CPAC, Borat disguises himself as Trump and attempts to give Tutar there, but security ejects him.
 Nazarbayev is enraged and tells him to return to Kazakhstan for execution.
 Realizing that he can still give Tutar to someone close to Trump, Tutar suggests giving her to Rudy Giuliani.

 Because Giuliani had bragged about having an affair with a large-breasted woman, Borat brings Tutar to a cosmetic surgeon who advises breast implants.
 While Borat works in a barbershop to raise enough money to pay for breast surgery, he briefly leaves Tutar with a babysitter who is confused by Borat's sexist teachings.
 She informs Tutar that the things her culture has taught her are lies.
-After Tutar sees a woman driving a car, and successfully masturbates for the first time, she decides not to get the surgery and lashes out at Borat for keeping her oppressed her whole life.
-Before leaving, she tells him the Holocaust, their country’s "greatest accomplishment" is a lie by citing a Holocaust denial Facebook page.
+After Tutar sees a woman driving a car and successfully masturbates for the first time, she decides not to get the surgery and lashes out at Borat for keeping her oppressed her whole life.
+Before leaving, she tells him that the Holocaust, their country’s "greatest accomplishment," is a lie by citing a Holocaust denial Facebook page.